 Erectile dysfunction (ED) is a medical condition in which men consistently have problems either achieving or maintaining erections.
-While this issue can occur from time to time, it’s more than just an occasional issue with arousal.
+While these problems can occur in anyone from time to time, ED is more than just an occasional issue with arousal.
 It can be an ongoing health concern.
-According to the Cleveland Clinic, ED affects about 52 percent of all men, and the prevalence increases with age.

-Fortunately, there are a number of pills that help treat ED.
-Surprisingly though, most men are not taking advantage of them.
-The American Urological Association reports that only about a quarter of men affected by ED seek treatment for it.
-The other three quarters go without treatment.
-To prevent these issues and improve overall quality of life, find out which ED pills — if any — may work the best.
+There are a number of pills that help treat ED.
+Surprisingly, most men aren’t taking advantage of them.
+In 2013, the American Urological Association (AUA) reported that only 25.4 percent of men affected by ED sought treatment for it.

-In addition, men who go to the emergency department for chest pain should tell their doctors if they’ve taken a PDE5 inhibitor recently, as it may cause their blood pressure to drop suddenly if they are given nitroglycerin.
+In addition, men who go to the hospital emergency room for chest pain should tell their doctors if they’ve recently taken a PDE5 inhibitor.
+If they’re given nitroglycerin (Nitrostat, Nitro-Dur), it may cause their blood pressure to drop suddenly.
+It’s a type of nitrate drug.

-A 2012 study published in BMC Surgery noted that age-associated testosterone deficiency is characterized by symptoms such as ED.
-Testosterone replacement therapy helps restore blood levels of testosterone in men.
-However, it’s still unclear if it helps improve ED.
+Testosterone replacement therapy (TRT) helps restore testosterone blood levels, but it’s still unclear if it helps improve ED.
 It likely depends on what’s causing ED in the first place.

-According to findings from researchers at the Cleveland Clinic, 73 percent of men were able to go through successful intercourse after using MUSE.
+According to findings from multi-center, placebo-controlled, double-blind, parallel-group studies, 7 out of 10 men were able to go through successful intercourse after using MUSE.

 - increased heart rate